anuksankar/assignment-09-anuksankar/README.md

   * An explanation for what it achieves
     * The explanation should be fairly detailed, e.g., instead of "publish to kafka" say what you're publishing, where it's coming from, going to etc.

-	* once you've run the example on your terminal
-	  * Run `history > <user-name>-history.txt`
-	  * Save the relevant portion of your history as `<user-name>-annotations.md`
-	  * Annotate the file with explanations of what you were doing at each point.